MicrosoftDocs/entra-docs/docs/architecture/resilience-b2c-developer-best-practices.md

 - **Understand throttling**: The directory implements both application and tenant level throttling rules.
 There are further rate limits for Read/GET, Write/POST, Update/PUT, and Delete/DELETE operations and each operation have different limits.

-  - A write at the time of sign-in will fall under a POST for new users or PUT for existing users.
+  - A write during sign-in falls under a POST for new users or PUT for current users.
   - A custom policy that creates or updates a user on every sign-in, can potentially hit an application level PUT or POST rate limit.
 The same limits apply when updating directory objects via Microsoft Entra ID or Microsoft Graph.
 Similarly, examine the reads to keep the number of reads on every sign-in to the minimum.
   - Estimate peak load to predict the rate of directory writes and avoid throttling.
-Peak traffic estimates should include estimates for actions such as sign-up, sign-in, and Multi-factor authentication (MFA).
+Peak traffic estimates should include estimates for actions such as sign-up, sign-in, and multifactor authentication (MFA).
 Be sure to test both the Azure AD B2C system and your application for peak traffic.
-It's possible that Azure AD B2C can handle the load without throttling, when your downstream applications or services won't.
+It's possible Azure AD B2C can handle the load without throttling, when your downstream applications or services won't.
   - Understand and plan your migration timeline.
 When planning to migrate users to Azure AD B2C using Microsoft Graph, consider the application and tenant limits to calculate the time needed to complete the migration of users.
 If you split your user creation job or script using two applications, you can use the per application limit.
 It would still need to remain below the per tenant threshold.
   - Understand the effects of your migration job on other applications.
 Consider the live traffic served by other relying applications to make sure you don't cause throttling at the tenant level and resource starvation for your live application.
 For more information, see the [Microsoft Graph throttling guidance](/graph/throttling).
   - Use a [load test sample](https://github.com/azure-ad-b2c/load-tests) to simulate sign-up and sign-in.